sunilsk1/my_sk_crew/README.md

     developments in {topic}.
 Known for your ability to find the most relevant information and present it in a clear and concise manner.
   current_date: {current_date}
-  llm: >
+  llm: 'gemini/gemini-2.0-flash'
-     model='gemini/gemini-2.0-flash'

 ```

-NOTE : The model prefix 'gemini/' is important to tell LiteLLM which provider to use.
+:stop: NOTE : The model prefix 'gemini/' is important to tell LiteLLM which provider to use.

 ## Installation